apify/actor-whitepaper/README.md

 The actor definition files are used by the `apify push` and `apify run` commands, as well as when building actors on the Apify platform.
+The motivation to keep the files in a separate directory is to keep the source code repository tidy, and to prevent interactions with other source files, in particular for existing software tool repositories which were wrapped as actor only ex post.

 ### Actor file